 Design

 To begin with, we should discuss the general design of these two refrigerators.
-The two models are full-size, two door, refrigerators that have all the bells and whistles.
+Both of them are full-size double door refrigerators with all the bells and whistles.

-Both LG 446L and Samsung 419L refrigerators have:
+Both LG 446L and Samsung 419L fridges come with:

 #1.
 Frost Free Technology

-The auto defrost feature guarantees a stable cooling operation and removes the inconvenience of having to clean the device by hand every now and then.
+The auto defrost feature guarantees a stable cooling effect and the inconvenience of having to clean the refrigerator manually after every certain time.

 #2.
 Inverter Compressor

-Both LG 446L and Samsung 419L also have the inverter compressor.
+Both LG 446L and Samsung 419L also use the inverter compressor.

 What is an Inverter Compressor?

-An inverter compressor is a new cooling technology that varies its speed according to the cooling needs, which leads to the improved energy efficiency and less noise.
+An inverter compressor is a new cooling technology that varies its speed with the cooling needs leading to a higher energy efficiency and less noise.

-The LG model has a Smart Inverter Compressor, which provides efficient operation with enhanced energy saving and no noise.
+The LG model has Smart Inverter Compressor, which provides efficient performance with no noise and increased energy savings.

-The Samsung model has Digital Inverter Compressor which is more energy efficient, less noisy and has a long life span with half the power consumption.
+Samsung model has a Digital Inverter Compressor that is more energy efficient, less noisy and long lasting performance with half the amount of power consumed.

-The variable speed operation combined with it assists in keeping the temperatures constant and leads to more impressive energy savings than the traditional fixed-speed compressors.
+The variable speed operation coupled with it assists in keeping the temperatures constant and leads to even more impressive energy savings than the conventional fixed-speed compressors.

 #3.
 Freezer-on-Top Configuration

-Both the LG 446L and Samsung 419L have the freezer-on-top design with 2 door design.
-This conventional design allows easy access to fresh food products in the lower compartment and frozen products are easily stored in the upper section.
+Both LG 446L and Samsung 419L have a freezer-on-top design and 2-door design.
+This conventional design has the convenience of accessing fresh food products in the lower compartment and the frozen products in the upper compartment.

 In other types of refrigerators, visit side-by-side models or French door refrigerators.